Credit Card Debt Is Dischargeable

 | Timeline | 3-4 months | 3-5 years |

-| Means test required? | Yes | No |
+| bankruptcy means test guide required? | Yes | No |

 | Keep property? | Exempt property only | Yes, all property |